 BdT Ltd offers consultancy to organisations who are working with traumatised people and are needing extra specialised training or support on individual cases.

-Betsy also runs training across the UK continually- do look at the busy training calendar to see where you can catch her training!
+Betsy also runs training across the UK continually- do look at the busy training calendar to see where you can catch her training although most of it is in 'closed' settings due to being booked by an organisation!

 Betsy has pioneered a course called the Certificate in Therapeutic Mentoring which is a popular course equipping people to help others recover from trauma rather than manage the symptoms.
 This 14 course is now being offered in other cities in the UK.